zymex22/Hospital-Extended/README.md

 - Medicine
 - Drugs
 - bodyparts...

-All items will be focued around hospital stuff, maybe at some point Psych ward / Assylum too

-Inspiration is from mods like: fast regen, medicaddons, life support, medic IV and more.
+All items will be focued around hospital stuff, maybe at some point Psych ward / Assylum too Inspiration is from mods like: fast regen, medicaddons, life support, medic IV and more.
-Theme T0-T2 is made from GloomyLynx Gloomy furniture mod.
-Theme T3-T4 Will be made in vanilla style textures, as gloomy dosent fit spacer stuff.

 ## Goal
 Goal is this mod will be a All-in-One Medical Equipment mod instead have to  use 3-8 mods for that.